 Microchannel Measurement Area

-A microchannel serves to confine the B and provide a area for EI measurements.
+A microchannel serves to confine the B and provide an area for EI measurements.
 Gating structures in the microchannel keep Bs within the measurement area and prevent escape through the open-ended channels.
-Situating the BNC between and equidistant from the measurement microelectrodes located at the ends of the microchannel maxim B growth, thus maximizing measurement range.
+Situating the BNC between and equidistant from the measurement microelectrodes located at the ends of the microchannel maximizes area for B growth, thus maximizing measurement range.

 methods